Volv1t3/AdvancedAppsProgramming/Writerside/topics/Class-1-Tuesday-14th-Lambdas-and-Streams.md

 that data can be lost or stored, or seen but not looped back to.</p>

 ### Functional Programming In Java
-<p>Altough Java is written in such a way that its classes and their code is written in terms of OOP.
-The idea of the
+<p>Although Java is written in such a way that its classes and their code are written in terms of OOP.
+The
+modernization of the
-language, and specially everything added in Java 8 and Java 9 (Lambdas, Method References...; Better Streams..., respectively), is to allow for the programmer to use <code>Functional Programming</code>.
+language, and specially everything added in Java 8 and Java 9 (Lambdas, Method References...; Better Streams..., respectively), allowed the programmer to use <code>Functional Programming</code>.
 <br/><br/>
-Functional programming is a programming model where we do not use classes or objects, rather we reduce our code to use functions, streams, parallelization, and concurrency to build code through <code>composition, extension, and Method reuse</code>, instead of <code>inheritance, polymorphism, and encapsulation</code>. <br/><br/>
+Functional programming is a programming model where we do not use iterators, for loops, or while loops, rather we reduce our code to use functions, streams, parallelization, and concurrency to build code through <code>composition, extension, and Method reuse</code>, instead of <code>inheritance, polymorphism, and encapsulation</code>. <br/><br/>
-In this sense, Streams, given through their functional programming style, we are capable of manipulating data using functional programming and <code>interfaces, Lambdas, method references, method chaining, etc.</code> All of which allow us to obscure the way our code works, reduce the complexity and minimize the probability of errors in our code.
+In this sense, Streams, given through their functional programming style, are capable of manipulating data using functional programming ideas and <code>interfaces, Lambdas, method references, method chaining, etc.</code> All of which allow us to obscure the way our code works, reduce the complexity and minimize the probability of errors in our code.
 <br/><br/>
 The most basic example in terms of functional programming with streams is the following two pieces of code